McGill University, MArch

 Instituto Tecnologico de Chihuahua II, BArch

-Paulina joined Studio Rick Joy in 2021.
-She currently contributes to the pre-design process and design development.
+Paulina currently contributes to the pre-design process and design development.

 She perceives SRJ as a place where there is freedom to exercise one’s approach to conceiving architecture.
 Her passion lies in exploring the relationship between gaze, context and how it defines functionality and form.

-Prior to joining the studio, Paulina was based in Mexico City where she worked on all phases of architecture from initial programming through construction documentation on various projects across Mexico.
+While based in Mexico City, Paulina worked on all phases of architecture from initial programming through construction documentation on various projects across Mexico.

 Her personal connection to ancient cultures and the natural landscape of Aridoamerica is profoundly inspired by being born and raised in Chihuahua, Mexico.